voxpupuli/puppet-zabbix/README.md

 The setup of above assumes you are using an PostgreSQL database.
 When you want to use the MySQL database, you'll need to do the following:
 * comment the 'postgresql::server' class
 * uncomment the 'mysql::server' class
-* Add the `database_type` parameter into the 'zabbix::proxy' class and use as value: mysql
+* Uncomment the database_type parameter in the zabbix class (Or make sure that it is set to 'mysql').

 When using an multiple node setup, the following can be used:
 ```ruby